Zehreela Insaan

-The film did not do well at the box office, but the song O Hansini sung by Kishore Kumar attained popularity.

 Plot

-Arjun is an ill-tempered but soft-hearted man.
-He always falls into in situations that others take him as a bad person.
-His teacher, who he calls Masterji, is the only person who understands him and appreciates his good qualities, hence Arjun follows his wishes completely.
-Arjun loves a woman named Aarti and wants to marry her, but Aarti's father opposes this alliance and forcibly marries her off to a man of his choice.
-Arjun is dejected, but soon finds love in Margaret, his Christian college mate.
-As time passes, he overcomes Aarti and devotes himself to Margaret.
-While on a business trip to another city, Arjun finds that Aarti is now a prostitute.
-Angered and irritated, Arjun finds himself in a pitiable state.
+Arjun is an ill-tempered but soft-hearted man whom others view as a bad person.
+His teacher (Masterji) is the only person who understands him and appreciates his good qualities so Arjun obeys him.

+Arjun loves Aarti and wants to marry her, but Aarti's father opposes this alliance and forcibly marries her off to a man of his choice.

+Arjun is dejected, and soon finds love in Margaret, his Christian college mate.
+While on a business trip to another city, Arjun finds that Aarti is a high society call girl.

 Margaret's uncle and mother are against her marrying Arjun.
-Arjun and Margaret flee to the hills; Masterji catches up with them and tries to pacify Arjun, but he refuses and instead pushes him down the hill to his death.
-Traumatised due to killing his teacher, Arjun asks Margaret if she will join him where he goes; she says she will, and both jump to their deaths.
+Arjun and Margaret flee to the hills; Masterji catches up with them and tries to pacify Arjun, but refuses and accidentally pushes him down the hill to his death.
+Traumatised, Arjun asks Margaret if she will join him and both jump to their deaths.